AUTO

 Set a Car Buying Budget

-When setting your budget for a new or used car, think outside the sticker price and factor in all other costs, including insurance, regular maintenance, one-off repairs, gas, and financing.
+When setting your budget for a new or used car, think outside the sticker price and factor in all other costs, including those for insurance, regular maintenance, one-off repairs, gas, and financing.
 There are even hidden fees to consider (we'll get to this later).

 Also be prepared for a dealer to ask if you want any optional features such as an extended warranty or credit insurance, as these will all have extra costs.

-Use a Loan Calculator
+Use an Auto Loan Calculator

 20/4/10 Rule